Ultra-realistic City Economic Simulation

 When a city does not have sufficient job opportunities for new immigrants, or its public facilities cannot keep up with the demand by its growing population, the city is likely to tighten its immigration policy.

-This report shows the city’s competitiveness at individual industries.
-The list contains the following columns:
+This report shows the city’s competitiveness across various industries.
+The list has the following columns:

 The higher the city’s competitiveness rating, the larger number of people are employed in the local industry.
 When the city’s competitiveness is weak, it will have to import large volumes of goods, hurting employment in the manufacturing sector.